dgburr/MMM-Speech-Dispatcher/README.md

 ```

 ## Notifications
 Upon reception of a `SPEECH_DISPATCHER_SAY` notification, `MMM-Speech-Dispatcher` will send the payload text to `speech-dispatcher`.
-If the `notification` option is specified in the configuration then `MMM-Speech-Dispatcher` will send an outgoing notification of that type when speaking is complete (default is `SPEECH_DISPATCHER_SAID`).
+If the `notification` option has been specified in the configuration then `MMM-Speech-Dispatcher` will send an outgoing notification of that type when speaking is complete (default value is `SPEECH_DISPATCHER_SAID`).